 - Lupus: Also known as systemic lupus erythematosus, this is an autoimmune disease that affects multiple organs and systems in the body, including the joints, skin, kidneys, and heart.
-It can cause a wide range of symptoms, including joint pain, rash, fever, and fatigue.
+It can cause many symptoms, including joint pain, rash, fever, and fatigue.

 - Ankylosing spondylitis: This is a type of arthritis that primarily affects the spine, causing inflammation and pain.
-It can also affect other joints in the body, as well as the eyes, heart, and lungs.
+It can also affect other joints, eyes, heart, and lungs.

 - Psoriatic arthritis: This is a type of arthritis that occurs in people with the skin condition psoriasis.
-It can cause joint pain, swelling, and stiffness, as well as changes to the nails and skin.
+It can cause joint pain, swelling, stiffness, and changes to the nails and skin.

-- Sjogren’s syndrome: This is an autoimmune disease that primarily affects the glands that produce saliva and tears.
-It can cause dry mouth and eyes, as well as joint pain and fatigue.
+- Sjogren’s syndrome: This autoimmune disease primarily affects the saliva and tears glands.
+It can cause dry mouth and eyes, joint pain, and fatigue.

 - Vasculitis: This is a group of disorders that cause inflammation of the blood vessels, which can lead to damage to organs and tissues throughout the body.
 Symptoms can vary depending on which blood vessels are affected.